Learn about the origins of clip art images, their evolution and places to get them for your creative projects.

 Bitmap usually refers to rectangular images built up of a grid of black and white or colored pixels, like a scanned photo, for examples.
 The images of this type have a quality limited by their resolution which is fixed when the file is completed.
 Due to such fixed resolution, in print, the image can provide a grainy or blurry outcome, or they get grainy when you try to scale them bigger than their actual resolution.
 The typical web-based file formats of bitmap images are GIF, JPEG, and PNG; less popular ones as for today are BMP, TGA, and TIFF.
 Clip art provided in this type of images is usually low-resolution and doesn’t work well at the perspective of scaling or application to good-quality print work.

-Vector graphics are based on geometric modeling so, in contrast to bitmap, this type of image presents the set of points, curves, lines, and shapes.
-It allows users to scale it to any needed size with “resolution independence” without the loss of quality, with the picture that is always clear and sharp.
+Vector graphics are based on geometric modeling, so, in contrast to bitmap, this type of image presents a set of points, curves, lines, and shapes.
+It allows users to scale it to any needed size with “resolution independence” without losing quality, with a picture that is always clear and sharp.
 The pitfall is that vector files are not so broadly supported with graphic software as bitmap images are.
-Anyway, the situation is improving with time: early electronic clip art witnessed the software limited to only decent line presentations, but for the recent decade or two, the tools allow for producing the high-level vector images.
+Anyway, the situation is improving with time: early electronic clip art witnessed the software being limited to only decent line presentations, but for the recent decade or two, the tools have allowed for producing high-level vector images.
 The common vector formats are WMF, EPS, but the most popular one is SVG (Scalable Vector Graphics) supported by all major web browsers.

-There are numerous zones of practical application for electronic clip art nowadays.
+There are numerous practical applications for electronic clip art nowadays.
 The popular ones are:

 Ice cream clip art animated